engineer-work/Join-Company/README.md

 [![Watch the video](https://media-cdn.tripadvisor.com/media/photo-o/15/44/38/13/guruvayur-temple.jpg)](https://youtu.be/ysigQilHbV8?si=3BlO4KnJkwidPM-1)

-# Life Partner - If marriage happens - My expectation ?
+# Life Partner - If  happens - My expectation ?

 #### 10% Dark Side of my internal thought Character like Joker.
 But, I not like to kill human species and I not cause harm to others.
 But, many unknown people for money and fame try to spoil my life.
 > For me Internal Trigger to kill them.
 But, I not kill them for my family, my loveable ambition. **Each human have rights to live in the world.**